Collaborative Neural Rendering using Anime Character Sheets: Method

 \subsection{Ultra-Dense Pose}

-We present UDP, a compact landmark representation designed specifically for anime characters.
 A UDP specifies a character's pose by mapping 2D viewport coordinates to feature vectors, which are 3-tuple floats that continuously and consistently encode body surfaces.
-In this way, a UDP can be represented as a color image $\mathbf{P}_{tar}\in \mathbb{R}^{H\times W\times 3}$ with pixels corresponding to landmarks $L_{(x,y)}\in\mathbb{R}^3$.
-Non-person areas of the UDP image are simply masked.
+In this way, a UDP can be represented as a color image ${P}_{tar}\in \mathbb{R}^{H\times W\times 3}$ with pixels corresponding to landmarks $L_{(x,y)}\in\mathbb{R}^3$.
+Non-person areas of the UDP image are masked.
 It allows better compatibility across a broader range of anime body shapes and enables better artistic control over body details like garment motions.

 3D meshes are widely used data representations for anime characters in their game adaptations.
 Vertex in a mesh usually comprises corresponding texture coordinate $(u,v)$ or a vertex color $(r,g,b)$.
-Interpolation over the barycentric coordinates allows triangles to form faces filled by color values or pixels looked up from textures coordinates.
+Interpolation over the barycentric coordinates allows triangles to form faces filled with color values or pixels looked up from textures coordinates.

 Taking a bunch of anime body meshes standing at the center of the world, we ask them to perform the same~\textbf{A-pose}~(a standard pose) to align the joints.
-To construct UDP, we remove the original texture and overwrite the color $(r,g,b)$ of each vertex with a landmark, which is currently the world coordinate~$(x,y,z)$.
-When the anime body changes its pose, the vertex on the mesh may move to a new position in the world coordinate system, but the landmark at the corresponding body part will remain the same, shown as the same color in Figure~\ref{fig:udp}.
+To construct UDPs, we remove the original texture and overwrite the color $(r,g,b)$ of each vertex with a landmark, which is currently the world coordinate~$(x,y,z)$, as shown in Figure~\ref{fig:acs}(b).
+When the anime body changes its pose, the vertex on the mesh may move to a new position in the world coordinate system, but the landmark at the corresponding body part will remain the same color.

-To avoid the difficulty of down-sampling and processing meshes, we convert the modified meshes into 2D images, which are friendly to CNNs.
-This is done by introducing a camera, performing culling on occluded faces and projecting only the faces visible from the camera into an image.
-The resulting UDP representation is a $H\times W\times 4$ shaped image recorded in floating-point numbers ranging from $0$ to $1$.
-The four channels include three body landmark encodings and one occupancy for indicating whether the pixel is on the body.
+To avoid the difficulty of down-sampling and processing meshes, we convert the modified meshes into 2D images, which are compatible with CNNs.
+This is done by introducing a camera, culling on occluded faces, and projecting only the faces visible from the camera into an image.
+The processed UDP representation is a $H\times W\times 4$ shaped image recorded in floating-point numbers ranging from $0$ to $1$.
+The four channels include the three-dimensional landmark encodings and one-dimensional occupancy for indicating whether the pixel is on the body.

-Three properties of UDP could alleviate the difficulties mentioned in \ref{subsec:modality_of_the_target_pose}:
+Three properties of UDP could alleviate the difficulties when creating images of 2D animation: